 Is there any better place for an afternoon picnic than Lake Merritt?
 You be the judge.
 While there, stop by the Rotary Nature Center, the first wildlife refuge in North America.
 The long-running interactive museum features several different habitats and freshwater viewing ponds.
 Bird-watchers and hikers might also enjoy the Bird Walk, courtesy of the Golden Gate Audubon Society.
 Check the website for details.

 Fitzgerald Marine Reserve in Half-Moon Bay:

 Perfect for the budding naturalist, the Fitzgerald Marine Reserve is a must-see in Half-Moon Bay.
-Watch cute Harbor Seal Pups nestling with their moms in Spring, look out for the elusive red octopus, or just appreciate the amazing seaside view — but don’t take anything with you!
-The site, which has long been heralded as one of the best natural wonders on the California coast, is protected lands.
+Watch cute Harbor Seal Pups nestling with their moms in Spring, look out for the elusive red octopus, or just appreciate the amazing seaside view.
+If you visit, try and resist the urge to pick flowers or collect seashells.
+The site, which has been heralded as one of the best natural wonders on the California coast, is protected land.
 Check the website for more information.